Police and civil guards march in front of Congress for 35 hours a week and early retirement

-Some 6,000 people demonstrate for equal pay and job improvements, and reproach the “discrimination” of the Government, which is more pending to eliminate sedition
+Some 6,000 people, a hundred of them from the Region of Murcia, demonstrate for equal pay and job improvements, and reproach the “discrimination” of the Government, which is more pending to eliminate sedition

-Around 6,000 people, according to the Government Delegation, marched this Saturday to the door of the Congress of Deputies due to the “discrimination” by the Government against police officers and civil guards, for whom they demanded job improvements.
+Around 6,000 people according to the Government Delegation, a hundred of them from the Region of Murcia, marched this Saturday to the door of the Congress of Deputies due to the “discrimination” by the Government against police and civil guards, for whom They demanded job improvements.
 The protest was called by the Unified Association of Civil Guards (AUGC) and the Unified Police Union (SUP) and at the center of the claims were a 35-hour work week, early retirement like other regional and local bodies or reclassification to category B of the basic scales.

+The Murcian participants got up early this Saturday to travel to Madrid and join the massive demonstration called by the Unified Association of Civil Guards (AUGC) and the Unified Police Union (SUP).
+A group left the community early in the morning in a 70-seater bus, joined by many other comrades who went to the capital in their private vehicles.
+The entourage returned, already in the afternoon, with a good taste in their mouths.
+The AUGC spokesman in the Region, Juan Montalbán, described the result of the demonstration as “very positive” and applauded the “organizational success.”
+He was also hopeful that the Ministry of the Interior would “react this week” once the streets were filled with the clamor of the agents.

 “This government discriminates against the police and civil guards”, could be read on the poster at the head of the march, in which the participants carried flags of the unions, of Spain and of the autonomous communities from which they have moved for the date.
 Also between whistles and sirens, some put on masks of the President of the Government, Pedro Sánchez, and the ERC leader, Oriol Junqueras, accompanied by several cardboard ballot boxes, in explicit criticism of the political “cession” for the sedition reform.
 There were also mentions of the transfer of Traffic powers in Navarra.